gwleuverink/magic-todo/README.md

 Here are some other features I have in mind if there is any interest in this package:

-- [ ] List all todo's via artisan command (both in comments & direct component usage)
+- [ ] Artisan command to list all todos (both in comments & direct component usage)
-- [ ] Add syntax for only rendering in certain environments (e.g. only dev / dev + staging)
+- [ ] Syntax for rendering in specific environments (e.g., only dev / dev + staging)
-- [ ] Support NOTE & FIXME comments with different styling
+- [ ] Support for NOTE & FIXME comments with different styling
+- [ ] Replace @mentions with clickable GitHub avatars
 - [ ] Add better theme/styling support

 ## License